Indianapolis Federal Criminal Defense Lawyers

 Q: If I haven’t been charged, how do I know if I need legal representation?

 Any time you are under investigation by the federal government, it is imperative that you have legal representation.
-If you have any doubts about the potential severity of your situation, we strongly encourage you to contact us for a free case assessment.
+If you have any doubts about the potential severity of your situation, we strongly encourage you to contact our Indianapolis federal criminal defense lawyer for a free case assessment.

 Q: Your firm does not have an office in Indiana.
 Do you still accept cases in Indianapolis?